STORMO! X

 Giorgio Apostolo and Giovanni Massimello; Excellent account of Italian WWII Aces by notable Italian authors; Text in English; Highly Recommended

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 The 'terror weapon' of the invasion of Poland, the assault on Scandinavia and the Blitzkrieg through western Europe, the Ju 87 Stuka was adapated for antishipping duty in the Mediterranean by the Regia Aeronuatica and Luftwaffe where it continued as an effective weapon until 1943.
 Recommended.

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 Covers the use of Bf.109 by the Regia Aeronautica and ANR.
 Provides a good and balanced account of operations in North Africa and Italy.
 Recommended.

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

-Italo Balbo: A Fascist Life by Claudio G. Segre "On June 28, 1940, about 5:30 in the afternoon, two aircraft approached the heavily fortified Italian military base at Tobruk in eastern Libya, not far..."
-(Click the Amazon Icon to Order).
+"On June 28, 1940, about 5:30 in the afternoon, two aircraft approached the heavily fortified Italian military base at Tobruk in eastern Libya, not far..."

 Not Yet Rated

-Air War Italy, 1944-45: The Axis Air Forces from the Liberation of Rome to the Surrender by Nick Beale (Click the Amazon Icon to Order).
+Air War Italy, 1944-45: The Axis Air Forces from the Liberation of Rome to the Surrender by Nick Beale

 The Concise Guide to Axis Aircraft of World War II by David Mondey

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 "Sufficit Animus - Boldness is enough was the motto coined for the Italian torpedo bombers at the end of the First World War.
 It could also have been the motto for the entire Regia Aeronautica."
 Covers contributions to the war effort by the the Regia Aeronautica and ANR.

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 Not Yet Rated

 Contributions by a notable Italian researcher Nicola Malizia.
 Air War for Yugoslavia, Greece and Crete is an accurate record of the air operations over the Balkans from the initial attack on Greece to the fall of Crete.
-It book covers actions of the RAF and the Hellenic Air Force against the Regia Aeronautica and later operations of the Luftwaffe and the Yugoslavian Air Force.
+The book covers actions of the RAF and the Hellenic Air Force against the Regia Aeronautica and later operations of the Luftwaffe and the Yugoslavian Air Force.

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 Not Yet Rated

-Covers the Air War in East Africa, Iraq, Syria, Iran and Madagascar, 1940-1942.
+Dust Clouds in the Middle East: The Air War for East Africa, Iraq, Syria, Iran and Madagascar, 1940-42 Hardcover - February, 1996

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 Not Yet Rated

-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 Not Yet Rated